An empirical evaluation of the risks of AI model updates using clinical data: stability, arbitrariness, and fairness: Ethics Statement and Data Availability

-We analyzed de-identified data from five publicly available, ethically approved pediatric T1D clinical trials coordinated by the Jaeb Center for Health Research, including PEDAP \cite{PEDAP_dataset}, IOBP2 \cite{IOBP2_dataset}, DCLP5 \cite{DCLP5_dataset}, and CITY \cite{CITY_dataset}, accessed under JAEB data use terms with no new data collection or participant interaction.
+This study used de-identified publicly available pediatric Type 1 Diabetes datasets, previously collected under clinical trial protocols approved by the corresponding Institutional Review Boards and ethics committees, coordinated by the Jaeb Center for Health Research (JAEB), including PEDAP \cite{PEDAP_dataset}, IOBP2 \cite{IOBP2_dataset}, DCLP5 \cite{DCLP5_dataset}, and CITY \cite{CITY_dataset}, accessed under applicable data use terms, with no new data collection or participant interaction.